goto1991/NLP-TED-Talk-Summarisation/README.md

 # NLP-TED-Talk-Summarisation
-Attempt to generate a summarisation model using Tensorflow
+Attempt to generate a summarisation model using Tensorflow.
+(Currently being updated so non-functional).